 Ruth is a widow and foreigner who remains faithful to her mother-in-law, Naomi.
 Ruth leaves her family to follow Naomi to Israel.
-The reason for Ruth’s loyalty to her mother-in-law is a mystery, since Naomi is a bitter woman at this time.
+The reason for her loyalty to her mother-in-law is a mystery, since Naomi is a bitter woman at this time.
 However, Ruth also expresses a devotion to God.

 When they return, Ruth goes out to glean grain, at great physical risk, so she and Naomi will have some food.
 Ruth finds favor with Boaz, who knows of her fine reputation.